Najbar/About_me/README.md

 I am an advocate of Agile/Scrum methodologies, which can improve team coordination and enhance the quality, efficiency, and job satisfaction.

 My programming language expertise includes SAS 4GL, Python, R, Oracle SQL, and PL/SQL.

+In Data_Science_projects & Other_projects repositories you can find some of my exemplary projects.
+In Certificates repository you can find certs and diplommas.